20c/vaping/docs/examples.md

 ## MTR

-This example will show you how to setup an MTR graph
+This example will show you how to setup an MTR graph:

 !!!
 Tip "Requires graphsrv 1.3.0"

-    You need to run graphsrv 1.3.0 or later in order to be able to render MTR graphs
+    You need to run graphsrv 1.3.0 or later in order to be able to render MTR graphs.

     ```
     pip install graphsrv>=1.3.0